uhellstr/OpenXtalk-Pixels/README.md

 Pixels
 ======

-A stupid but fun Apple ][ simulation created with help of LiveCode.
+A stupid but fun Apple ][ simulation created with help of OpenXtalk

-This version of Pixels is built with LiveCode Community version 6.1.X Download this free version of LiveCode from http://livecode.com/
+This version of Pixels is built with LiveCode Community version 6.1.X Since LiveCode no longer suppors a community edtion (open source) the code is now converted to OpenXtalk.
+The code should probably still run with the commersial version of LiveCode.

+To download OpenXtalk see there forum at https://www.openxtalk.org/forum/

 2013-12-26